-In addition to prohibitions stated in other District policies, no person on school property shall:
+In addition to prohibitions stated on other District policies, no person on school property shall:

 - 1. Injure or threaten to injure another person; - 2.
 Damage another's property or that of the District; - 3.
-Violate any provision of the criminal law of the state of Montana or town or county ordinance; - 4.
-Smoke or otherwise use tobacco or nicotine products, including alternative nicotine and vapor products as defined in 16-11-302, MCA, or other similar products; - 5.
-Consume, possess, or distribute alcoholic beverages, illegal drugs, or possess weapons (as defined in Policy 3310/3311) at any time; - 6.
+Violate any provision of the criminal law of the state of Montana or town or county ordinance. - 4.
+Smoke or otherwise use tobacco or nicotine products; - 5.
+Consume, possess, or distribute alcoholic beverages, illegal drugs, or possess dangerous weapons at any time; - 6.
 Impede, delay, or otherwise interfere with the orderly conduct of the District's educational program or any other activity occurring on school property; - 7.
-Enter upon any portion of school premises at any time for purposes other than those which are lawful and authorized by the Board; or - 8.
+Enter upon any portion of the school premises at any time for purposes other than those which are lawful and authorized by the Board; or - 8.
 Willfully violate other District rules and regulations.

 "School property" means within school buildings, in vehicles used for school purposes, or on owned or leased school grounds.
-District administrators will take appropriate action, as circumstances warrant.
+As circumstances warrant, the Supervising Teacher or the Principal (most senior administrator) will take appropriate action.